Stagecoach Manchester: Stagecoach in Manchester

 From March 2013, Stagecoach moved further into north Manchester by purchasing Bluebird.

 Since 23 July 2017, the 22 route (Bolton – Stockport) that Stagecoach Manchester shared with First Greater Manchester has been separated into two routes.
-The 2 route operates between Bolton and the Trafford Centre and is operated by First Greater Manchester.
-The 25 route operates between Stockport and the Trafford Centre, and is operated by Stagecoach Manchester and Manchester Community Transport.
+The new 22 route operates between Bolton and the Trafford Centre, currently operated by Go North West.
+The 25 route operates between Stockport and the Trafford Centre, and is operated by Stagecoach Manchester.

+As of May 2025, they also operate four routes leading out of Greater Manchester, of which the first two were acquired from Go North West and First Halifax, Calder Valley and Huddersfield: